Stannate

-In chemistry, the term stannate refers to compounds of tin (Sn).
+In chemistry, the term stannate or tinnate refers to compounds of tin (Sn).
 Stannic acid (Sn(OH)4), the formal precursor to stannates, does not exist and is actually a hydrate of SnO2.
 The term is also used in naming conventions as a suffix; for example the hexachlorostannate ion is SnCl_{6}^{2−}.

 In materials science, two kinds of tin oxyanions are distinguished: